Observing a Hearing

 Safety and Security

-Observers may not be permitted to attend for safety or security reasons, or if there is insufficient time to arrange for a suitable hearing room.
-Observers are responsible for providing the OPB with documentation of security clearance (criminal record check) through their local police service.
-If security clearance is not complete, admittance into the institution will be denied.
+Observers are responsible for providing the Board with documentation of security clearance (criminal record check) through their local police service.
+In the case of an in-person hearing, if security clearance is not complete, admittance into the institution will be denied.

 If an observer is unable to obtain a criminal record check due to Human Rights Code-related barriers, approval will be determined on a case-by-case basis.

-Ministry of the Solicitor General (SOLGEN) staff and Safety, Licensing Appeals and Standards Division (SLASTD) staff already have security clearance for employment purposes, and do not need to provide additional documentation when requesting observer status.
+Ministry of the Solicitor General (SOLGEN) staff and Tribunals Ontario staff already have security clearance for employment purposes, and do not need to provide additional documentation when requesting observer status.

 Observers are not permitted to participate in the parole hearing in any way, and cannot bring a camera or recording device of any kind to the hearing.